 After implementing control measures, it’s essential that you monitor and review them to ensure they remain effective.

-Remember, other hazards may also exist for office workers while they are outside the workplace, including people working from home and workers who attend work-related social functions.
+Remember, other hazards may also exist for office workers outside the workplace, including workers working from home and workers who attend work-related social functions.
 Although liability can be a grey area, you still have an obligation to manage the health and safety of workers in these scenarios.
-As long as the connection can be made between employment and an incident, you may be liable and, therefore, you need to manage the risks.
+As long as the connection between employment and an incident can be made, you may be liable; therefore, you must manage the risks.

 From the experts behind the Health & Safety Handbook, the Bulletin brings you the latest work health and safety news, legal updates, case law and practical advice straight to your inbox every week.